pragadishts/ATM-Interface/README.md

 # ATM-Interface
-This is an ATM interface which is built on python.
+This is an ATM interface which is built using python.